Siftah/get_iplayer/documentation.md

 **[[Click Here for All External Program Options|manpage#External-Program-Options]]**

-Several external programs can be used by get\_iplayer.
+Several external programs can be used by `get_iplayer`.
 The required programs for each mode and type are listed **[[here|installation#External%20Program%20Requirements]]**.
-The following options are used to specify the exact path so that get\_iplayer knows where they are.
+The following options are used to specify the exact path so that `get_iplayer` knows where they are.
 If they are already in $PATH then there is no need to specify them:

     --rtmpdump
     --ffmpeg